-Provide leadership for research programs, grant submissions and scholarly efforts.
-Produce a weekly newsletter highlighting research opportunities and a faculty research/creative activities spotlight.
-Developed and implement a college-wide mentoring program for faculty.
-Provide monthly professional development opportunities for faculty and students.
-Oversee the Research Support Services team who manage the grant submission process from start to finish.
-Annually review and report on each of the 24 department's research productivity and help departments develop metrics for evaluation and success.
-Advocate for start-up funding provided by the Vice President for Research Office.
-Meet with all job candidates in the natural science departments to discuss promotion and tenure and start-up budgets.
-Manage databases tracking over 550 new grants submissions totaling over \$80M, \$9M in research expenses and \$14M in new grant dollars awarded annually.
-Oversee all space and facilities for the college.
-Work with Facilities Management and Long-Range Planning to oversee building renovations, including 4 teaching laboratory renovations in Summer 2018 for Chemistry and Integrative Biology.
-Serve as a liaison between the Graduate College and the department Graduate Coordinators within the College of Arts and Sciences.
-3MT.
+Provided leadership for research programs, grant submissions and scholarly efforts.
+Produced a weekly newsletter highlighting research opportunities and a faculty research/creative activities spotlight.
+Developed and implemented a college-wide mentoring program for faculty.
+Provided monthly professional development opportunities for faculty and students.
+Oversaw the Research Support Services team who manage the grant submission process from start to finish.
+Annually reviewed and reported on each of the 24 departments' research productivity and helped departments develop metrics for evaluation and success.
+Advocated for start-up funding provided by the Vice President for

+Research Office.
+Met with all job candidates in the natural science departments to discuss promotion and tenure and start-up budgets.
+Managed databases tracking over 550 new grants submissions totaling over \$80M, \$9M in research expenses and \$14M in new grant dollars awarded annually.
+Oversaw all space and facilities for the college.
+Worked with Facilities Management and Long-Range Planning to oversee building renovations, including 4 teaching laboratory renovations in Summer 2018 for Chemistry and Integrative Biology.
+Served as a liaison between the Graduate College and the department Graduate Coordinators within the College of Arts and Sciences.
+Led the College Three Minute Thesis selection and awards process.